Two-faced people are more common than you may realize, and learning how to manage your relationships with them can be tricky.

-Plotting revenge against someone who has double-crossed you is hardly the greatest way to confront someone’s character.
+Plotting revenge against someone who has double-crossed you is hardly the best way to confront someone’s character.

-When the content of someone’s character is wearing on you, it is time to act.
+When someone’s character is wearing you down, it is time to act.
 After you have identified the signs, you should align your process with that information.
 If you decide that a conversation needs to happen, keep it private.

 However, if this person is a colleague, consider briefing your HR department to assist in mediation and ensure you are in line with corporate policy.

-If this has been brought to your attention by a third party, make sure that all the dots line up.
-The last thing you want to do is destroy a relationship based on lies.
+If this has been brought to your attention by a third party, make sure that all your ducks are in a row.
+The last thing you want to do is destroy a relationship when you unwittingly spread lies.

-Put your hatred for the situation aside and think pragmatically.
+Set aside your hatred of the situation and think pragmatically.
 Before you arrange an encounter with the two-faced individual in question, arm yourself with facts, and do your best to eliminate emotion from the equation.

 - Be prepared with written notes that you took independently from this meeting